Warren-Blackwood Regional Water Supply Scheme

 - The new bore will alternate operation with the existing bore, allowing for maintenance without disrupting supply and providing a backup in case of bore failure.

-- Construction of the new bore is currently expected to commence from late 2025.
+- Construction of the new bore is currently expected to commence in early to mid-2026.

 Groundwater Treatment Plant - Nannup

-- The new groundwater treatment plant will remove iron and manganese directly from the groundwater, allowing it to be supplied directly to customers.
+- The new groundwater treatment plant will remove iron and manganese directly from the groundwater, allowing it to be supplied directly to the scheme.

 - This will reduce water loss, improve water quality, and remove the need for dam storage.